What are the great arteries and great vessels of the heart?

 What is transposition of the great arteries?

-When the positions of the aorta and the pulmonary artery are transposed (switched) or reversed, this is known as transposition of the great arteries.
+In some people, the great arteries are transposed.
+When the positions of the aorta and the pulmonary artery are switched or reversed, this is known as transposition of the great arteries.

-In people with this heart defect, which is rare but sometimes present at birth, the aorta connects to the right ventricle and the pulmonary artery connects to the left ventricle, changing circulatory function and depriving the body of much-needed oxygen.
-This can be quite serious.
+With this heart defect, the aorta usually connects to the right ventricle and the pulmonary artery connects to the left ventricle, changing circulatory function and depriving the body of oxygen.